timdereaper1/AI-project/README.md

 npm run dev
 ```

-Which start the webpack bundler to bundle up the code and save it in the app/static folder.
+Which start the webpack bundler to bundles the code into src/server/static folder.

-For production application, run the script, which bundles the code for a production server.
+For production application, run the command in the terminal.

 ```bash
 npm run build